 - you meet the income and assets tests.

-- You meet our definition of unemployed and you’re looking for work.
+- you’re unemployed and looking for work

 You may be sick or injured, which stops you from doing your usual work or study for a short time.
 In this case, you may get JobSeeker Payment.
 You’ll need to meet certain rules and give us a medical certificate.